husainattar/RailRush-React-App/README.md

 * We have used the Redis as caching system and MongoDB as the Major database
 * check model >> *database.js* for working process

+### Website/CCTV
+This component is the one whcih send the video to server for processing.

+**Note** Here we have built a website for demonstration purpose but in real application this logic would be implemented in the cctv camera of the platform.This camera would send the video to server to process and sends the results to the Client.

+#### Working folders
+* Check out the **public** folder for the website client logic.

+### Client-Side (For the Users)
+This is been built using ReactNative

+#### Features
+* This will allow users to select where they want to go (dest)
+* According on the choice of user's dest this will show the crowd in the trains.
+* Eg if I select that I want to go to churchgate then it will show the train which is going towards churhgate with its current location and crowd.

+#### Working folder
+* Check out the **screen** for the design logic of each page/screen.
+* Check out the **routes** for the navigation logic within the pages.
+* App.js is the client-side main file.